Dashboard camera buying guide

-- you don't manually operate it while driving and it's mounted properly
+- You don't manually operate it while driving and it's mounted properly

-- the camera is in a fixed mounting position and doesn't obscure your view of the road ahead, behind and to either side of the vehicle.
+- The camera is in a fixed mounting position and doesn't obscure your view of the road ahead, behind and to either side of the vehicle.

 Recording video while driving on public roads is OK, since privacy concerns don't generally apply in public spaces.
 But think carefully about how you use the resulting videos.
 There should be no problem showing them to the police or insurers, but it might not always be OK to post them online.

-What do I need to look for?
+What do I need to look for in a dash cam?

 Built-in display screen